 c) Missouri DOC policy D1-8.13 Offender Sexual Abuse and Harassment states "The alleged victim of offender sexual abuse shall be monitored for a minimum of 90 days to assess any potential risk or act of retaliation.
-The assessment-retaliation status checklist form shall be used during each of the assessment interviews.
-If the victim expresses fear of retaliation, monitoring shall continue for an additional 90-day period or until the victim or reporter is no longer in fear of retaliation or if the investigation is unfounded."
-The facility reported no incidents of retaliation in the last 12 months on the PAQ.
+The Assessment/Retaliation Status Checklist form shall be used during each of the assessment interviews.
+If the victim expresses fear of retaliation, monitoring shall continue for an additional 90 day period or until the victim or reporter is no longer in fear of retaliation or if the investigation is unfounded."
+The facility reported on the PAQ there were no incidents of retaliation in the last 12 months.